zcrayman/tut-rest/README.ftl.md

 ## What you'll build

-Yummy Noodle Bar is going global.
-It wants to provide a RESTful web service to a set of aggregators, in particular Let’s Nosh, a popular restaurant directory that will bring big business to the small-scale noodle bar.
+**Yummy Noodle Bar** is going global.
+It wants to provide a RESTful web service to a set of aggregators, in particular **Let’s Nosh**, a popular restaurant directory that will bring big business to the small-scale noodle bar.
 You'll extend Yummy Noodle Bar's internal application by creating a new public Web API for submitting, tracking, canceling, and amending orders.

 ![Yummy Noodle Bar](images/yummynoodle.jpg)

 ## What you'll need

-* About an hour.
+* About thirty minutes for each section.
+You should be able to comfortably work your way through the entire tutorial during your lunch break in a week (or do it all on the weekend!)
 * An installation of the [Gradle](http://www.gradle.org) build tool, version 1.6 or later.
 * A copy of the code (available either by [git][u-git] or a [downloadable zip file](https://github.com/spring-guides/tut-rest/archive/master.zip)).
 * An IDE of your choice; Spring recommends [Spring Tool Suite](http://www.springsource.org/sts), which is a [free download](http://www.springsource.org/sts).